bneron/CRAW_singularity/doc/source/heatmap.rst

 There are 2 way to generates figures, the first one is to generate a figures containing 2 heatmap for sense or antisense with axis, legend on so on.
 But in this representation it's not possible to display a figure with no scaling out/in.
 So the information of one pixel is not accessible.
-This representation is generate by :func:`craw.heatmap.drwa_heatmap` and use matplotlib.
+This representation is generate by :func:`craw.heatmap.draw_heatmap` and use matplotlib.

 The second representation is to produce raw image where one nucleotide (one position for one gene) is represent by one pixel